Sorcerio/Python-Module-Boilerplate/README.md

     1. This is primarily for the [LICENSE.txt](./LICENSE.txt).
 1. Decide if you want to use tools for this module:
     * **I *do* want to use tools:**
-        1. Leave the rest of the package as is.
+        1. Leave the package as is.
         1. Use [BaseTool](./src/tools/baseTool.py) as a super class for any tools you make.
         1. Implement the required methods from [BaseTool](./src/tools/baseTool.py) in any tools you make.
             * See [DemoTool](./src/tools/demo.py) for an example implementation of [BaseTool](./src/tools/baseTool.py).